Launching a Project Management Office: Implementation and Improvement

 Find out what they like or don’t like, and want to improve, add, or remove.

 You will likely only have a short window of opportunity to prove the value of the PMO to the wider business, making improvement and innovation key to your success.
+Here’s a read on PMO best practices recommended at BrightWork when deploying the BrightWork 365 project management software.

 According to the Project Management Institute, PMOs that regularly seek and implement feedback tend to be highly important to their organizations.